Log in

 For example.

-Buying $100 of the Vanguard S&P500 fund VOO (one of the largest stock funds).
+$100 invested in the Vanguard S&P500 fund VOO (one of the largest stock funds).

 Means owning: